Center Mission, Vision and Objectives

 - Infrastructure Management – hasten the implementation of best practices in planning, design, construction, maintenance, management, and operations of the surface transportation system.

 - Workforce Development – help stakeholders attract, retain, and retrain a knowledgeable and skilled transportation workforce.

 - Organizational Excellence – endeavor to deliver efficient services to stakeholders through the effective management of organizational resources, striving for continuous improvement.

-The mission of the Florida LTAP Center is guided by these focus areas as directed by FHWA, and attention to each is vital to the success of the Florida LTAP.
+The mission of the Florida Local Technical Assistance Program (LTAP) is guided by these focus areas as directed by FHWA, and attention to each is vital to the success of the Florida LTAP.
 The mission of the Florida LTAP Center is to improve the skills and increase knowledge of the local and tribal transportation workforce through training, technical assistance, and technology transfer to foster a safe, efficient, and environmentally-sound surface transportation system.

 The vision of the Florida LTAP Center is to be recognized as a premier resource in providing training and technical assistance to local agencies and transferring innovative technologies, proven solutions, and reliable service to successfully address and meet the needs of local transportation communities in Florida.